/data_storage/abc_storage.py

 def _prefix(self, key: str) -> str:

-"""prefixes a namespace to the given `key`:
+"""Prefixes a namespace to the given `key`:

 This method is useful for when you are using a single redis/mongodb server